 How you’ll learn to photograph in Italy

 My Italian photography holiday course sessions are tuned to developing your creative eye.
 How to make the ordinary extraordinary and occasionally even the ugly, beautiful.
 How to develop an understanding of light, when to use hard light and when soft light.
 As well as using natural or artificial, and how to find dramatic light even on a dull day.
 Once you are developing a feel for the aesthetics, I will guide you towards taking full control of your camera.
 Each photographer should have a smart-phone or preferably a SLR camera and a laptop or tablet, with ‘Lightroom’ installed.
 This is available through ‘Adobe‘ with a one week’s free trial.
 The beginner/intermediate courses, will include photographic tuition and tips for everybody wanting to improve their photography knowledge.
 And it is with this instruction, that a ‘snapper’ can truly become a photographer.

 Italian photography holiday schedule

-A typical day will be to rise and be on location for the ‘Golden hour’ and back for late breakfast.
-The early evening session, from around 6pm to 7pm, will be a feedback session on the morning’s photography.
-Each photographer should have a camera/phone camera and preferably a laptop or tablet, with ‘Lightroom’ installed.
-This is available through ‘Adobe‘ with a one week’s free trial.
-You will get to know beginner basics such as composition, depth of field, lens selection and exposure tips.
-And you should find time between the two sessions each day, to explore and ‘site-see’ or just ‘siesta’.
-I will of course be on hand throughout your Italian photography holiday, if you want more intensive photographic tuition.
+A typical day will be to rise and be on location for the ‘Golden hour’ and be back for breakfast.
+The evening pre-dinner session, from around 7pm till 8pm, will be for feedback on the morning’s photo shoot.
+Learn how to refine your images through ‘post production’ techniques within ‘Adobe Lightroom’, organise and share.
+You will become thoroughly familiar with the photographic basics such as composition, focus, exposure speeds, lens selection etc. And you should find ample time between the two sessions each day, to explore, site-see or just siesta.
+I will be on hand throughout your Italian photography holiday, so should you want more intensive photographic tuition, it’s included!
 Roland Blunk